Sid200/blog/_posts/2019-10-23-infinity-and-the-ruckus-caused-by-it.md

 - **Part - 2, 3** will go into the Physics side of the thing.
 - **Part - 4** will go into the computer side of the thing.

-## Alright, let's start...
+## Alright, let's start

 Let's start with a question:

 *Which has more number of elements - the set of all positive integers or the set of all kinds of integers (positive or negative).*